1. Who can attend DLI?

 10. When should I arrive?

-Students should arrive no later than the Wednesday at 1600 hours before their training starts.
+Students should arrive no later than 1200 Tuesday at before their training starts that next Monday.
 US holidays should also be taken into consideration when scheduling the student’s flight itinerary.